mrdziuban/disable-to-string/README.md

+# Deprecation notice

+Please see [mblink/disable-toString](https://github.com/mblink/disable-toString) for an alternative.
+It's a compiler plugin that supersedes the functionality of these rules and has been tested and used with real-world code.

 # Disable `toString`

 This repository contains a scalafix rule to disallow calls to `toString`, both explicit and implicit (i.e. in string